Country Report for Uganda

 Corporal punishment is lawful in the home.
 A right to administer “reasonable chastisement” is recognised under common law.
-Provisions against violence and abuse in the Children Act 2003, the Constitution 1995, the Penal Code 1950 and the Domestic Violence Act 2009 do not prohibit all corporal punishment in childrearing.
+Provisions against violence and abuse in the Children (Amendment) Act 2016, the Constitution 1995, the Penal Code 1950 and the Domestic Violence Act 2009 do not prohibit all corporal punishment in childrearing.

-Uganda is a Pathfinder country with the Global Partnership to End Violence Against Children, which was established in 2016.
-This commits the Government to three to five years of accelerated action towards the achievement of Target 16.2 of the Sustainable Development Goals.
+Uganda became a Pathfinder country with the Global Partnership to End Violence Against Children in 2016.
+This committed the Government to three to five years of accelerated action towards the achievement of Target 16.2 of the Sustainable Development Goals.
 A 2017 report from the Ministry of Gender, Labour and Social Development recommended that the Government implement the INSPIRE package, promulgate “legislation forbidding violent punishment of children by parents, teachers, and others” and promote positive discipline instead of corporal punishment.
 The National Parenting Guidelines, adopted in 2018, do not explicitly mention corporal punishment but do encourage the use of positive parenting.

 Alternative care settings

 There is no explicit prohibition of corporal punishment in alternative care settings.